finbourne/lusid-sdk-csharp-preview/sdk/docs/AggregationApi.md

 # **GetValuationOfWeightedInstruments**
 > ListAggregationResponse GetValuationOfWeightedInstruments (InlineValuationRequest inlineValuationRequest = null)

-[BETA] GetValuationOfWeightedInstruments: Perform valuation for an inlined portfolio
+GetValuationOfWeightedInstruments: Perform valuation for an inlined portfolio

 Perform valuation on the portfolio that is defined by the weighted set of instruments passed to the request.